 Smokers experience a greater probe death and gingival erosion, as well as being susceptible to more advanced and severe forms of periodontitis (5).
 The inflammatory response of the gums is reduced in smokers, which is associated with reduced gingival bleeding, tissue erythema, edema and blood vascularity in marginal gingival tissue.
-This may be related to cotinine, a metabolic product of nicotine which serves as a peripheral vasoconstrictor in gingival vessels (6). researchers believe Although inflammatory conditions of smokers reduce their gingival vascularity compared to nonsmokers (7), Lindeboom et al. and Kumar observed no significant difference in gingival vascularity between smokers and nonsmokers (8, 9).
+This may be related to cotinine, a metabolic product of nicotine which serves as a peripheral vasoconstrictor in gingival vessels (6). some researchers believe that Although the inflammatory conditions of smokers reduce their gingival vascularity compared to nonsmokers (7), Lindeboom et al. and Kumar observed no significant difference in gingival vascularity between smokers and nonsmokers (8, 9).